PagelsR/Talks/README.md

 # Conference Talks

-### Mission Copilot Autofix
+### Mission Copilot Autofix - GitHub Advanced Security
 - Mission Copilot Autofix-Securing the World’s Software with GHAS-v2.pdf

 ### AI-Driven Development with Azure, OpenAI, and GitHub
-- ### Modern App Development with Azure - v3.pdf
+- Modern App Development with Azure - v3.pdf
--

 ### Master Coding with GitHub Copilot and Chat.pptx
-- ### Soar to New Heights Devs!
+- Soar to New Heights Devs!
 Master Coding with GitHub Copilot and Chat-v2.pdf

-## Shift Left on Security with GitHub and Azure DevOps
+### Shift Left on Security with GitHub and Azure DevOps
-- ### Shift Left on Security with GitHub and Azure DevOps-v5.pdf
+- Shift Left on Security with GitHub and Azure DevOps-v5.pdf

 ### Automate your cloud application testing with Playwright
-- ### Mastering Application Testing with Playwright.pdf
+- Mastering Application Testing with Playwright.pdf
-- ### The Power of Playwright-StirTrek2025.pdf
+- The Power of Playwright-StirTrek2025.pdf

 ### The AI Revolution Begins Here
-- ### An Intro to OpenAI.pdf
+- An Intro to OpenAI.pdf

 ### The Power of DevOps in the Real World
-- ### The Power of DevOps in the Real World - v5.pdf
+- The Power of DevOps in the Real World - v5.pdf
-- ### The Power of DevOps in the Real World - v5 - Short.pdf
+- The Power of DevOps in the Real World - v5 - Short.pdf